cla-cif/movie-DB-2000s/README.md

 ### Search option
 - Users can search the dataset by title, genre, actor and director.
-- Matching is also possible with partial text but limited to 10 results due to Heroku constraints, so a targeted entry will yield accurate results.
+- Matching is also possible with partial text but limited to 10 results due to Heroku's terminal constraints, so a targeted entry will yield accurate results.
 - Searching by title is the only query that returns all available information (genre, year, language and country of production, content rating, duration, aspect ratio, director, cast, budget, box office, number of reviews and IMDB score).
 - The other options, which are likely to find multiple matches, display only the most relevant information (title, genre, director, cast and IMDB score) to improve readability given the aforementioned Heroku constraints.